SEO Website Redesign Checklist

 4. Monitor Your Website's Core Web Vitals

 Monitor your website's Core Web Vitals to ensure it's providing a good user experience.
-Use Google PageSpeed Insights to identify any performance issues and make recommendations for improvement.
+Use Google PageSpeed Insights to identify any performance issues and get recommendations for improvement.

 5. Fix Any Issues